7hekaka/newcytosim/doc/main/faq.md

 </summary>
 Yes, there are two ways to do this:

-1. set ‘max_length’ and then all individual MTs will stop growing when they reach this length.
+1. set `max_length` and then all individual MTs will stop growing when they reach this length.
-2. set ’total_polymer’ and this will limit the sum of all the lengths, but not individual ones.
+2. set `total_polymer` and this will limit the sum of all the lengths, but not individual ones.
 It works by scaling the growth speed by `1 - sum_of_all_MT_length / total_polymer`

-These are parameters of ‘Fiber’ and in addition, you should set the catastrophe rate to zero, and have all MTs created in the growing state.
+These are parameters of `Fiber` and in addition, you should set the catastrophe rate to zero, and have all MTs created in the growing state.

 With 2 the growth speed will decrease gradually, so that is probably the more realistic way.
 </details>